Lyme disease: Introduction

 Lyme disease: Symptoms

 The symptoms of Lyme disease result from the reproduction and growth of the bacterium Borrelia burgdorferi, which is transmitted by the bite of a tick that carries the bacteria.
 Symptoms vary between individuals and often, but not always, include the classic "bull's eye" lesion at the site of the infected tick bite.
-This lesion, called erythema migrans, begins as a round, red ...more symptoms »
+This lesion, called erythema migrans, begins as a round, red spot that ...more symptoms »

 Lyme disease: Treatments